SofianM17/Photo-Management-System/README.md

 # Photo Management System

 ## What Is It?
-This Photo Management System was developed collaboratively in a team of 4 using WPF with a focus on GUI design and requirement elicitation from end users - photographers in this case.
+This Photo Management System was developed collaboratively by a team of 4 using WPF with a focus on GUI design and requirement elicitation from end users - photographers in this case.
 This application allows the user to:
 - Register
 - Upload and delete uploaded photos
 - Name, describe, and price photos